Venceremos (political organization): Activities

+Beaty escape and aftermath

-A small group of Venceremos members attempted to free a federal prisoner on October 6, 1972; several members were involved in the murder, which hit the headlines.
+On October 6, 1972 a small group of Venceremos members assisted in the escape of a federal prisoner, resulting in the death of a prison guard.
 Member Jean Hobson had been romantically linked to federal prison inmate Ronald Beaty, who was incarcerated at Chino Prison.
-She and other Venceremos members made a plan to gain Beaty's escape.
+She and other Venceremos members made a plan to achieve Beaty's escape.
 According to police and Beaty, who became the prosecution's star witness, two unarmed prison guards were taking Beaty to a court appearance in San Bernardino when their vehicle was ambushed near Chino.
-Beaty was freed when Venceremos member, 23-year-old Robert Seabok, shot both guards at point blank range, killing Jesus Sanchez and wounding his partner George Fitzgerald.
+23-year-old Venceremos member Robert Seabok shot both guards at point blank range, killing Jesus Sanchez and wounding his partner George Fitzgerald.

 After the police captured Beaty and Hobson nearly a month later, Beaty named Venceremos members Hobson, Seabok, Andrea Holman Burt, and Benton Burt as the perpetrators of the fatal assault on the prison guards.
 Former professor H. Bruce Franklin, four Venceremos members, and three Arizona residents were arrested in this case in late December 1972.
 A total of fourteen people were arrested; twelve were charged either with murder or, as was Franklin, with harboring Beaty, classified as a federal fugitive.
+Venceremos' leadership defended the killing while denying direct involvement, telling the media, "the people freed Beaty and Venceremos is the people.”

-While charges were dropped against some, the chief perpetrators were tried.
+While charges were dropped against some, the chief perpetrators were prosecuted.
 Jean Hobson, 19 year-old Andrea Holman Burt, and her husband 31-year-old Douglas Burt were all convicted of second-degree murder in 1973 and 1974.
 Seabok was convicted of first-degree murder and sentenced to life imprisonment.
-Beaty had become a prosecution witness; he pleaded guilty for being part of Sanchez's death and was sentenced to life as well.
-By September 1973 Venceremos had officially disbanded.
-Some members went on to other leftist groups, such as Joe Remiro, who joined the small Symbionese Liberation Army in its early days.
+Beaty had become a prosecution witness; he pled guilty to murder and was sentenced to life as well.

-Aftermath

 Venceremos disintegrated under the duress of legal troubles, recriminations over the Beaty incident, and general factionalism.
-By September 1973 it had ceased to function as an organization.
-Robert Seabok was convicted of first degree murder; while Jean Hobson, Andrea Holman Burt, and Benton Burt were convicted of second degree murder.

-In March 1973, Donald DeFreeze, a prison inmate who was on somewhat familiar terms with Bay Area radicals through visits from the UC Berkeley Prison Outreach Project, escaped from Soledad Prison and made his way to Oakland.
-He found shelter with members or associates of Venceremos at the Peking House commune, but commune members were concerned about police surveillance.
-They moved DeFreeze to a lower-profile location east of the hills in Concord.
-Calling himself General Field Marshal Cinque, he co-founded the Symbionese Liberation Army with Patricia Soltysik, a white woman, and a few mostly white associates he met as a prisoner and member of the Black Cultural Association at Vacaville Prison, including former Venceremos members Joe Remiro and Willie Wolfe.

-The Communist Party USA (Provisional) also traces its origins to the 1973 split within Venceremos.
+By September 1973 the group had officially disbanded.
+Some members went on to other leftist groups, such as Joe Remiro, who joined the small Symbionese Liberation Army (SLA) in its early days.
+Donald DeFreeze, who co-founded the SLA, found shelter with members and associates of Venceremos after his escape from prison in March 1973.
+The Communist Party USA (Provisional) also claims to trace its origins to Venceremos.
+Seabok was granted parole in 2018.